 People in the same family tend to have similar eating patterns, maintain the same levels of physical activity, and adopt the same attitudes toward being overweight.
 A child's risk of obesity greatly increases if one or more parent is overweight or obese.

-Preventing Overweight and Obesity
+Can Overweight and Obesity Be Prevented?

 The key to keeping kids of all ages at a healthy weight is taking a whole-family "practice what you preach" approach.
 Make healthy eating and exercise a family affair.
 Get your kids involved by letting them help you plan and prepare healthy meals, and take them along when you go grocery shopping so they can learn how to make good food choices.